hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 }
 ```

-The *obligationType* "Pillar2TaxReturn" can be fulfilled by submitting a UK Tax Return.
+The *obligationType* "Pillar2TaxReturn" can be fulfilled by submitting a UKTR.

 ```shell
 curl --request POST \